jar398/tryphy/doc/report.md

 ## To be done

+Currently detected failures are listed in [failures.md](failures.md).
-All failing tests need to be diagnosed, and the bug in each case should be brought to the attention of someone who can do something about it.
-Details of many of these diagnoses are scattered in the test system source code.
+The bug in each case should be brought to the attention of someone who can do something about it.
+Details of these diagnoses are scattered throughout the test system source code.

-Also in the source code are questions about service design and about odd behavior from some of the downstream services.
+Also in the source code are some questions about service design and about odd behavior from some of the downstream services.

-Document the functions in `webapp.py`.
+Need to document the classes and functions in `webapp.py` better.
 Maybe split that file up into several smaller files.